-Felony Attorneys in Germantown
+Felony Defense Attorneys in Germantown, TN

-We Fiercely Defend Against All Classes of Felonies in West Tennessee
+Defending Against All Classes of Felonies in West Tennessee

 Tennessee categorizes felonies into 5 classifications (with some unclassified crimes).
 The lowest class carries a prison sentence of a least 1 year, and the highest class is penalized with up to 60 years of imprisonment.
 Severe crimes, such as first-degree misdemeanor, are punishable by life imprisonment or death.
 A felony on your record can affect you for life.
 Only in limited circumstances can the information be sealed.
 If you’re facing charges, you need an attorney to assist in building an aggressive defense to seek to avoid or minimize the long-term consequences of a conviction.